 SYNGAP1

-Access the Full SYNGAP1 Gene Guide
+Click here to view the full SYNGAP1 Gene Guide

-The online Gene Guide includes more information about SYNGAP1 such as the chance of having another child with this condition, behavior and development concerns linked to SYNGAP1 -related syndrome or specialists to consider for people with this condition.
+The online Gene Guide includes more information about SYNGAP1 such as the chance of having another child with this condition, behavior and development concerns linked to SYNGAP1-related syndrome or specialists to consider for people with this condition.
 Share this resource with family members or your clinical providers.

-The latest Simons Searchlight report includes updated information on your genetic community and features a special spotlight on behavioral and emotional concerns in children using results from the Child Behavior Checklist (CBCL).
+The latest Simons Searchlight report includes updated information on your genetic community.

 Please take our surveys to contribute to this research.
 If you are not yet registered, consider joining Simons Searchlight to be included in future reports!

-View all reports below by clicking on “Previous Registry Reports” at the bottom of this page.
+View all reports below by clicking on “Previous Quarterly Reports” at the bottom of this page.

-What is SYNGAP1 -related Syndrome?
+What is SYNGAP1-related Syndrome?

 Key Role